High school jazz band season preview

 Before he was the assistant director and then veteran director of a nationally known marching band program, he was a student of the legendary Barry Ashton at Northrop High School.
 Northrop was a jazz hot spot in a jazz town.

 Jazz is never out of season, but the harvest peaks in late winter as northeast Indiana high schools and colleges host jazz festivals and riff toward the ISSMA State Jazz Festival.
 Most local jazz bands will perform Feb.
 7 at the Jazz BBQ Dinner at DeKalb Middle School.
-Homestead plays at 8:35 p.m.
+Eight more events follow in quick succession.

 “I went to Northrop High School and Barry Ashton was quite the jazzer,” Wadkins said, “and northeast Indiana and Fort Wayne also has been hot for jazz for years and years and years.
 But on the high school scene the Elmhurst Jazz Festival used to be huge.
 They brought in artists from all over the country, the biggest artists, and it’s still huge in this area.”